EQEmu/eqemu-docs-v2/docs/server/bots/bot-cheat-sheet.md

 !!! info end

-    This page lists a quick reference and cheat sheet on using bots.
-Check out [bot commands](/docs/server/bots/bot-commands) for a comprehsive list of commands that bots can use.
+    This page lists a quick reference and highlights how to use bots.
+Check out [bot commands](/server/bots/bot-commands) for a more detailed list of commands that bots can use.

 ## Getting Started